 Cattle can lose considerable weight within the first 24–48 hr after weaning, during shipment, and after deprivation of feed and water.
-This loss in body weight (known as shrink) varies from a minimum of 4% in cattle deprived of feed and water for 24 hr to up to 9% in animals that are transported long distances over a period of 2–4 days or in unweaned, high-risk, lightweight calves.
+This loss in body weight (known as shrink) varies from a minimum of 4% in cattle deprived of feed and water for 24 hr to up to 9% in animals transported long distances over a period of 2–4 days or in unweaned, high-risk, lightweight calves.
 Most of the fluid and electrolyte loss can be restored within a few days if the animals begin to eat and drink normally, but some studies show as few as 35% of high-risk calves consume an appreciable amount of feed the first 24 hr in the lot.
 Shrink >7% has been associated with increased health problems.
-The total loss in body weight may not be restored for up to 3 wk in some highly stressed calves.
+The total loss in body weight may not be restored for as long as 3 wk in some highly stressed calves.

 Cattle Purchase and Introduction to a Feedlot

 Infectious diseases of the respiratory tract are major causes of morbidity and mortality during the first 30–45 days after arrival in the feedlot.
 Digestive diseases, especially carbohydrate engorgement, in cattle placed on a high-energy diet within 30 days after arrival in the feedlot are a major potential threat but can be controlled.
-The acute respiratory disease complex (see Bovine Respiratory Disease Complex) is much more difficult to control in feedlot cattle, even under good management conditions.
+The acute respiratory disease complex (see Bovine Respiratory Disease Complex) is more difficult to control in feedlot cattle, even under good management conditions.